How to get healthcare in the Netherlands

 Dutch health insurance is required by law to cover everything that falls under primary care; this includes doctor's visits, emergency room visits, hospitalizations, and prescription drugs.
 If you need anything else, such as physical therapy or eyeglasses, you'll have to either get a supplementary health insurance plan or pay for it out of pocket.

-When you move here, one of the first things you want to do is register with your local huisarts.
+When you move here, one of the first things you want to do is register with your local GP (huisarts).
 Often, they aren't accepting new patients and/or have a long waiting list, so you'll want to register with a GP as soon as you can.
 Do note that you can only seek out GPs within a certain radius of your home.

 Sometimes, GPs will schedule a consultation appointment to get a good picture of your health and medical history.
 So it's a good idea to bring your medical records for this appointment.

 After this initial appointment, you can usually make appointments by either calling or using their online portal.
 Not all GPs offer home visits, and they only do so if you're too ill to travel.
 Regular appointments last 15 minutes max, so if you feel like you need more time than that, make sure to let them know when scheduling the appointment.
+If they feel you need a longer time slot, they'll book a double appointment for you.

 How to choose your doctor in the Netherlands

 There's a running joke that Dutch doctors prescribe paracetamol for everything, even if you've got a serious injury or illness.
-The truth is, the Dutch healthcare system is reactive rather than proactive, so you may not be used to that.
+The truth is the Dutch healthcare system is reactive rather than proactive, so you may not be used to that.

 While some GPs are starting to change their attitudes, you still might run into some that you butt heads with.
 In that case, you need to take charge and be your own advocate.
 It can be worth researching your condition and being firm with your doctor about what you wish to achieve.